fbpx

 Forgiveness is being obedient to Jesus’ instruction to “love your enemies.”
 In many cases, enemy number one is one’s self.

-Self-forgiveness is essential to self-healing, and each time we forgive someone, our own sense of self-forgiveness and self-worth will grow; it is the true way to improve our own self-image.
+Self-forgiveness is essential to self-healing.
+Each time we forgive someone, our own sense of self-forgiveness and self-worth will grow.
+It is the true way to improve our own self-image.

 Creative imagination makes all things possible in a forgiving state of mind.
-To the degree that we are healed, that same healing is made available to all those in our lives who have bound us in any way or that we have held in bondage—our parents, spouses, children, friends, everyone that our lives touch.[1]
+To the degree that we are healed, that same healing is made available to all those in our lives who have bound us.[1]

 Forgiveness of others